1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“The first article is by Semenov,1 and the second by Frolov.2
-The first analyzes the subjective-philosophical causes of the
-origin of false doctrines in natural science.
-The second dem¬
-onstrates how such false doctrines, under the conditions of
-the personality cult, can apparently be amalgamated with a
-dominant, dogmatic philosophy and thus receive the strongest
-support from influential ideological circles.”
-(Medvedev and Lerner, p.
-244)

 “To create a false doctrine, all that may be required
 is a fanatical person who has faith in the products of his own